MrMugiwara/airodump/README.md

-airodump
+ airodump.sh
 ========

-scan Network using monitor
+simple script to scan Network using monitor and adress mac faked after you can specefy your ESSID you want cracked